kryshamaegarcia50-byte/CC101-kgarcia/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 **Importance in cloud computing:** Cloud storage allows data and applications to be stored and accessed when needed.
 It is important for keeping files and system information available.

-**Relation to KillerCoda:** The storage available in the KillerCoda environment can be viewed using 'df -h' and 'lsblk'.
+**Relation to KillerCoda:** The storage available in the KillerCoda environment can be viewed using `df -h` and `lsblk`.
 These commands show the available storage and disk devices.

 ## Networking Resources